-Well high waisted pants are in and have been for several years now, but it has taken me this long to buy my first pair.
+Well when high-waisted pants came back into style, it took me awhile to muster buying a pair.
 Why?
 Because I so heavily associated those ungainly feelings with the visual cues of that era.

 I had to choose to break my ingrained bridge of feeling to be able to pull my pants high into my rib cage and not feel the memory of my braces digging into my upper lip.